Categories

 TLDR = Too Long Didn’t Read.
 For those not in the know.

 Business Email Compromise is really big (criminal) business.
 Billions of dollars annually big.
-These three steps outline the most common things we see being missed when performing assessments and incident response in Office 365.
+These three steps outline the most common things we see being missed when performing assessments and incident response in Microsoft 365.

 Step 1.
 Ensure the Unified Audit Log is Enabled.
 If it’s not, enable it now!